St Kilda, Victoria: Sport

 St Kilda has very strong historical links with Australian rules football.
 The St Kilda Football Club, nicknamed the Saints, formed in 1873, and currently competes in the national Australian Football League (AFL).
 Originally based locally at Junction Oval, the team has played its home games at several venues outside St Kilda since 1965.
 Its current home ground is Docklands Stadium.
 The St Kilda City Football Club of the Southern Football League is based at the Peanut Farm.
 St Kilda also has Women's Australian rules football team, the St Kilda Sharks, who won back-to-back Victorian Women's Football League titles in 1998&99.
 Albert Park and Lake reserve has a number of ovals which are home to Australian rules football clubs.
 These include the historic Junction Oval which has in the past been a prominent VFL/AFL venue and more recently a training facility for the Melbourne Football Club.
 Several amateur VAFA clubs also use the park for their home grounds including the Collegians Football Club (Harry Trott Oval), Powerhouse Football Club (Ross Gregory Oval) and Old Melburnians (Junction Oval) are based in the St Kilda section of Albert Park.
 The Community Cup was a community Australian rules event, run for 14 years by the local Sacred Heart Mission, which until 2007 drew crowds of up to 23,000 spectators.

 St Kilda also has a strong cricket presence.
 The Junction Oval is home to the St Kilda Cricket Club and occasionally the Victorian Bushrangers Cricket Club and was the debut venue of Shane Warne.
 St Kilda has a wide range of other minor sports including the Collegians-X hockey club, the St Kilda baseball club, an ultimate disc club, and several social soccer clubs.

 St Kilda has a Lawn Bowls scene which attracts younger players and has been popularised in film and television.
 The St Kilda Lawn Bowls Club on Fitzroy Street has a long history and retains its heritage clubhouse building as well as hosts many community events.

 Many of the open water events of the 2007 World Aquatics Championships were held at St Kilda beach.
 The 2006 Commonwealth Games triathlon and cycling time trials were held along the foreshore, and the marathon passed through some of St Kilda's main streets.
 The annual Melbourne Marathon also passes through St Kilda.
 St Kilda Beach is regularly used for state and international beach volleyball tournaments.

 Recreation and leisure

+Skatepark on the St Kilda foreshore.

 Recreation on St Kilda West and Middle Park beaches includes most watersports, including windsurfing, sailing, kitesurfing, rollerblading, beach volleyball, diving, jetskiing, waterskiing, sunbathing and skydiving with Skydive the Beach Melbourne.
 A skate park for the Fitzroy street end of Albert Park is in the planning stages as well as the existing skate park on Marine Parade.